Sixshaman/jekyll-include-head-body/README.md

 ## Result

-By default the plugin outputs the contents of the \<head\> tag of the included file.
+By default the plugin outputs the contents of the \<head\> tag of the specified file.